erinvdoyle/instatrip/README.md

 ## Program Structure

 **Instatrip** is a terminal-based application housed on a landing page and deployed by Heroku.
-It is driven by two core processes, each powered by an API.
-The first is a data collection and comparison process which measures user input against a Google Sheet of city rankings in order to determine the user's ideal European destination.
-The second is a flight retrieval process by which the Ryanair API selects the cheapest flight for the cities decided by the process described above.
+It operates through two core processes, each utilizing an API.
+The first is a data collection and comparison process which measures user input against a Google Sheet of city rankings, determining the user's ideal European destination.
+The second process uses the Ryanair API to retrieve the most affordable flights for the selected cities

 More about each of these processes can be found in the [Flowchart](<#flowchart>) and [Database Structure]((<#database-structure>)) sections.
 The underlying logic and the user experience navigating through the program can be found in the [Logic Flow](<#logic-flow>) and [Features](<#features>) sections.